nickfallon/textureSplat/README.md

 Since 7 pseudo-materials with one diffuse and one normal is 14 textures, plus 2 mixmaps means all 16 textures are used.

-This image shows 7 textures combined into a single shader with all possible blending combinations:
+This image shows 7 textures combined into a single shader with all possible blending combinations.

+### 7-texture shader with diffuse/normal maps

 ![Demo](demo7.jpg)